June 2, 2023 / Marjoram

-Reframing your brand marketing must start at the fundamental level.
-It must begin with an understanding of your future customers and a commitment to meeting their needs.
-The goal of a brand reframing is to make your products or solutions more relevant and accessible to your target audience.
-Find a friendly, informative way to speak clearly about what pain your product can alleviate and you’ll position your brand positively in their mind.
+Reframing your brand marketing starts at ground level.
+It begins with a true understanding of your future customers and a commitment to meeting their needs.
+The goal of any brand reframing is making your products more accessible and relevant to your target audience.
+Find a friendly, informative way to speak clearly about what pain your product can alleviate and you’ll position your brand positively in their minds.

 Reframing Before Refreshing

-Constructing a new house starts with a plan and a strong foundation.
-You would never start with the roof when there are no walls to support it.
-Reframing your brand puts the focus in the right place—building the framework of who you are and why anyone should care about you.
+Constructing a new house always begins with a plan for a strong foundation.
+You would never start with the roof before there are any walls to support it.
+Reframing your brand puts your marketing focus in the right place: How you can help your prospect.

-Reframing precedes any tactical execution because it’s the foundation that those elements are built on.
-So, before you refresh a new logo or redo your website, first figure out what you’re communicating and optimize your new user experience around that message.
+Reframing precedes any tactical execution because it’s the base those elements are built upon.
+So, before you refresh the logo or redo your website, first figure out your single message (how you can help) and optimize your new user experience around that clear message.

 This means putting your brand marketing (back) on the drawing board.

 Reframe Your Brand Marketing in 4 Steps

 Complexity in brand and product messaging is a common pitfall afflicting B2B websites.
-As is homepage copy that sings the praises of internal innovations and excellence, rather than elevating the solutions that matter most to your real audience: the one buying your solutions.
-How do you replace ineffective messages with something that will get your prospects to stick around, or better yet, convert?
+Homepages that sing the praises of internal innovations and industry excellence instead of speaking to your actual audience: the one buying your products.
+How do you replace egoistic kudos with empathetic messaging that encourages your prospects to learn more and convert?

-At Marjoram, we use a four-step process to help our clients reframe their brand marketing and drive high-quality digital prospect experiences.
+At Marjoram, we use a four-step process to help our clients reframe their brand marketing for more positive prospect experiences.

 We dig deep to help you uncover what’s unique about you, what separates you from your competitors, and how it all impacts the products or solutions your customers are searching for.
-This process entails stakeholder interviews, an assessment of existing branding and messaging guidelines, and a review of all marketing and communication strategies.
+Aligning this process entails stakeholder interviews, an assessment of existing branding and messaging guidelines, and a review of all marketing and communication strategies.
 To build context, we also look at how your competitors approach similar conversations with your target audience.